Early Years Mental Health

 Welcome to the ‘one stop shop’ for all things to do with young children’s mental well-being!

 This introductory presentation describes the outline of the three sessions that focus on the role of the early years practitioner in supporting the mental health of 0-5s.
-Check out our FREE RESOURCES

 Introduction to Early Years Mental Health – the role of the Early Years practitioner.